jakehamtexas/Loan_Repayment_Utility/README.md

 # Loan_Repayment_Utility
 A simple console application that I built to help my parents monitor the status of a loan.
-Unit tests, SOLID, and Clean Code rules!
+A clean code meditation, with some reflection.

 # Log Info
 The program will create a log file that updates with a log entry every time a payment is processed through the application.
 If the